-For example, consider a construction company that specializes in building housing developments in North America.
-Each Project Manager has their own payroll and material costs to manage, their own legal environment to operate in, and their own deliverables schedule to oversee.
-But what they don't know is how the details of their project look in context with the half-dozen other property developments that the company is building at the same time.
+For example, consider a management consulting company that has offices around the globe.
+Each Project Manager has their own payroll and expense costs to manage, their own legal environment to operate in, and their own deliverables schedule to oversee.
+But what they don't know is how the details of their project look in context with the half-dozen other projects the company has on the go at the same time.
 That's the job of the executives who need instant visibility into all the company's projects so they can make decisions to keep them all on schedule and under budget.

 How do you achieve project visibility?

 First things first – you need to have the right systems in place.
 If you're still managing your projects and operational data (accounting, payroll, etc.) in separate systems, it will be tough to get true visibility.
 This is where an ERP solution like NetSuite comes into play.
 It pulls your core business functions into a single system, giving you the ability to evaluate progress in real-time – no more waiting to compile reports from multiple sources.

 Each project will be represented on a GANTT chart that shows, at a glance, its progress against established milestones.
 You can view multiple projects simultaneously, or drill down one at a time if you prefer.

 But visibility goes deeper than that.
 Because we're pulling together information from all areas of the business like payroll, accounting, sales and project delivery, you're able to compare and contrast different projects according to a number of benchmarks: